 - Non-accredited personal and social development, for example, travel training, communication skills, social skills for the workplace, money management and timekeeping skills as well as plans to move onto other pathways to work

 - Sustainability and tracking – working with the employer and individual to ensure the placement succeeds.

 A traineeship is an education and training programme with work experience designed for young people who are motivated to work but may currently lack the skills, experience and behaviours sought by employers.

 - Work preparation training

 - Support with the development of English and maths skills.

-Work experience within a Traineeship should be a high-quality placement that is tailored to the individual needs of the learners, lasting at least 100 hours but not exceeding 240 hours.
+Work experience within a Traineeship should be a high-quality placement tailored to the learners’ individual needs, lasting at least 100 hours but not exceeding 240 hours.
 Your training provider will support both you and the trainee to ensure this runs smoothly.
 This will include the option of a job coach at no cost to you.
-They work alongside the trainee to help them learn new skills at a suitable pace so there is no additional impact on your time.
+They work alongside the trainee to help them learn new skills at a suitable pace, so there is no additional impact on your time.
 English and maths support will reflect the requirements of the job whilst enabling the trainee to move towards qualifications if appropriate.
 The training provider will help you to develop the traineeship programme.

 What does it cost?
 Not a penny.
 Supported Traineeships are fully funded by the Education and Skills Funding Agency, and the Department for Work and Pensions (DWP) pay for the job coach through the individual’s Access to Work grant.
-Some employers like to pay for travel and /or lunch expenses for the trainee, but this is optional.
+Some employers like to pay for the trainee’s travel and /or lunch expenses, but this is optional.